-Where release parameters were unavailable, engineering assumptions have been applied.
+Where release parameters were unavailable, engineering assumptions have been applied based on information available for similar plant.

-The NAEI emissions for large point sources are for the year 2013; however, the year 2014 has been modelled for the assessment.
-The modelled concentrations for 2013 have been scaled to 2014 using projection factors calculated from NAEI source sector specific emissions total for point sources for 2013 and NAEI emissions projections for 2014 (Passant pers. comm.
-2015a).
+The NAEI emissions for large point sources are for the year 2014; however, the year 2015 has been modelled for the assessment.
+The modelled concentrations for 2014 have been scaled to 2015 using projection factors calculated from NAEI source sector specific emissions total for point sources for 2014 and NAEI emissions projections for 2015 (Passant pers. comm.
+2016a).
 Closure of particular plant or activities are taken into account when deriving the source sector projection factors by subtracting the base year emissions associated with plant closure from the relevant source sector total for point sources for the NAEI base year.
-Any point sources in the NAEI base year which closed before the start or early on in the current assessment year are removed from the modelling, based on recommendations from the NAEI team (Passant pers. comm.
-2015b).
+Any point sources in the NAEI base year which closed before the start or early in the current assessment year are removed from the modelling, based on recommendations from the NAEI team (Passant pers. comm.
+2016b).